Phelps-Clifton Springs CSD

 - Keep your child home if he/she has had a fever, vomiting, or diarrhea within the last 24 hours.

 - Remember to update a child’s phone contacts if there are any changes during the year.
-District staff needs to be able to reach parents or legal guardians in the case of emergency or illness.
+District staff need to be able to reach parents or legal guardians in the case of an emergency or illness.